-- 1 1.1 (de un abrigo) lining; (de un sillón) cover; (de un libro) cover, jacket, sleeve como el forro (Chi) [familiar/colloquial] lousy [colloquial/familiar], awful se lo dejaron como el forro they made a lousy o an awful job of it meterse en un forro (Chi) [familiar/colloquial] to get oneself into a mess [colloquial/familiar] ni por el forro [familiar/colloquial], no lo entiendo ni por el forro I don't understand the first thing about it, I don't understand it at all ese no toma un libro ni por el forro he's never opened a book in his life [colloquial/familiar], he doesn't even know what a book looks like [familiar/colloquial] 1.2 (Chi) (de bicicleta) tire (inglés norteamericano/American English) tyre (inglés británico/British English)
+- 1 1.1 (de un abrigo) lining; (de un sillón) cover; (de un libro) cover, jacket, sleeve como el forro (Chile) [familiar/colloquial] lousy [familiar/colloquial], awful se lo dejaron como el forro they made a lousy o/or an awful job of it meterse en un forro (Chile) [familiar/colloquial] to get oneself into a mess [familiar/colloquial] ni por el forro [familiar/colloquial], no lo entiendo ni por el forro I don't understand the first thing about it, I don't understand it at all ese no toma un libro ni por el forro he's never opened a book in his life [familiar/colloquial], he doesn't even know what a book looks like [familiar/colloquial] 1.2 (Chile) (de bicicleta) tire (inglés norteamericano/American English) tyre (inglés británico/British English)

 - 2 (Río de la Plata/River Plate area) [familiar/colloquial], (preservativo) condom, rubber (inglés norteamericano/American English) [familiar/colloquial], , johnny (inglés británico/British English) [familiar/colloquial]

 Here is a selection of useful words and phrases you will need in real-life situations while you're visiting Spain and other Spanish-speaking countries...